alexk99/the_router/bras/bras_howto_eng.md

 # 3. Test network scheme

 The test network consists of Linux host H4, a border router connected to the internet and clients/subscribers.
-H4 host runs TheRouter and other programs required for accomplishing our tasks: dhcpd, freeradius, mysql, quagga or frr.
+H4 host runs TheRouter and other sofrware required for accomplishing our tasks: dhcpd, freeradius, mysql, quagga or frr.
 Subscribers 1 and 2 are connected via dedicated vlans, subscribers 3 and 4 are connected via a shared L2 broadcast domain.

 ## 3.1.
 L2 network scheme